GREEN ACRES OF WISCONSIN MISSION

 Plenty of head scratches and back rubs are given during the year make for a happy and healthy herd!

-ORGANICALLY RAISED – NO ADDED HORMONES OR SUB-THERAPEUTIC ANTIBIOTICS
+RAISED ALL NATURALLY – NO ADDED HORMONES, VACCINES OR SUB-THERAPEUTICS ANTIBIOTICS

-We transitioned our farm from conventional to organic during the first, 3 years of operation.
-As part of our organic program, we do not use any hormones such as estrogen or testosterone which are routinely given to feedlot cattle for rapid weight gain.
-We do not use any herbicides or pesticides on our pastures or our grass fields used for winter feed supply.
+We transitioned our farm from conventional to certified organic during the first, 4 years of operation.
+We decided in 2022 to stop going through the organic certification process due to the rising costs.
+We still utilize all of the organic practices when it comes to growing our feed supply and our animal care.
+As part of our “All Natural” program, we do not vaccinate any of our cattle nor do we use any hormones such as estrogen or testosterone which are routinely given to feedlot cattle for rapid weight gain.
+We do not use any sub-therapeutic antibiotics that can be given at low concentrations over a long period of time, and can be used as growth promoters.
+We do not use any herbicides or pesticides on our grazing pastures.

-Green Acres of Wisconsin goes to great lengths to raise our cattle naturally relying on genetics, forage and high quality minerals to effectively manage herd health.
+Green Acres of Wisconsin goes to great lengths to raise our cattle all naturally relying on genetics, high quality forage and minerals to effectively manage our herd health.

 GRASS-FED BEEF = HEALTH BENEFITS FOR YOU AND YOUR FAMILY